PRATIK1324/Resume_Classification.ipynb/README.md

 # Resume Classification
+Acceptance criteria:
+To build the best model which gives the maximum performance, and need to deploy the model with either RShiny or Flask/ stream lit

 Machine learning project that classifies documents as Resume or Financial Document using text extraction, TF-IDF vectorization, and a Naive Bayes model.
 Designed to automate HR document processing and deployable via Streamlit or Flask.